Mitchell (film): Cast

+Production

+The screenplay was written by British writer Ian Kennedy Martin, best known for creating The Sweeney.

 Critical reception

 Mitchell was generally panned by critics upon its release.
 In The New York Times, Vincent Canby wrote:

 Mitchell, starring Joe Don Baker as a hard-nosed Los Angeles detective named Mitchell, has a lot of over-explicit violence, some gratuitous sex stuff and some rough language, yet it looks like a movie that couldn't wait to get to prime-time television.
 Perhaps it's a pilot film for a TV series, or maybe it's just a movie that's bad in a style we associate with some of the more mindless small-screen entertainments.

 Mitchell spends what seems to be the greater part of the film climbing in and out of automobiles, driving automobiles, chasing other automobiles, parking automobiles, and leaning against the body of automobiles that are temporarily at rest.
 Once he smashes a hoodlum's hand in the door of an automobile.

 The climax, for a giddy change of pace, features a police helicopter in pursuit of a high-speed cabin cruiser.
 Automobiles sink when driven onto water.

 Said the Time Out film guide:

 Baker's the big lumpy cop who won't take no and another assignment for an answer when he's told to lay off the gun-happy lawyer (Saxon) he suspects of cold-blooded murder, and to concentrate on the businessman with the coke connection (Balsam).
 He realises that in such a sparsely-populated cheapie they just have to be in collusion, as he punches and shoots his way to the final credits accompanied by vocal encouragement from one of those country singers with terminal cancer.
 Balsam and Saxon contribute no more than their required quota of urbane sneers before being bulldozed into oblivion by the golem hero of this irredeemably routine potboiler.